stevegeek/quo/website/index.md

 ## What is Quo?

-`quo` is a Ruby gem that helps you organize database and collection queries into reusable, composable, and testable objects.
-It provides a clean, fluent API for building complex queries while maintaining type safety and immutability.
+`quo` is a Ruby gem that helps you organize database and collection queries into reusable, composable, and testable objects with a clean, fluent API.

 ## Why use Quo?

 - **Organize complex queries**: Encapsulate query logic in dedicated, testable classes
 - **Composable**: Combine multiple query objects using the `+` operator
 - **Type-safe**: Built on the Literal gem for typed properties with validation
-- **Pagination built-in**: Automatic pagination support for both database and collection queries
+- **Pagination built-in**: Automatic pagination for both database and collection queries
-- **Flexible**: Works with both ActiveRecord relations and plain Ruby collections
+- **Flexible**: Works with ActiveRecord relations and plain Ruby collections
 - **Fluent API**: Chain methods just like ActiveRecord
-- **Testing helpers**: Built-in test helpers for Minitest and RSpec

 ## Quick Example